 Our leases primarily include our headquarters office and worldwide office and research and development facilities which are all classified as operating leases.
 Certain leases include renewal options that are under our discretion.
 The leases expire at various dates through fiscal year 2034, some of which include options to extend the lease for up to seven years.
-During fiscal

-2022, we recorded approximately \$12.7 million of operating leases expense.
+During fiscal 2023 and 2022, we recorded approximately \$12.0 million and \$12.7 million of operating leases expense, respectively.
 Our short-term leases are immaterial and we do not have finance leases.

-As of the end of fiscal 2022 and 2021, the components of leases are as follows (in millions):
+As of the end of fiscal 2023 and 2022, the components of leases are as follows (in millions):

-2022 2021 Operating lease right-of-use assets \$ 61.2 \$ 31.7 Operating lease liabilities \$ 7.6 \$ 9.3 Operating lease liabilities, long-term 51.5 24.0 Total operating lease liabilities \$ 59.1 \$ 33.3
+2022 Operating lease right-of-use assets \$ 49.0 \$ 61.2 Operating lease liabilities \$ 9.0 \$ 7.6 Operating lease liabilities, long-term 42.4 51.5 Total operating lease liabilities \$ 51.4 \$ 59.1